The Chapel today

 The History of the Chapel

-1994....The liturgical renewal following the Second Vatican Council and our response to the Church's desire that we "celebrate the Liturgy in the name of all, and to help others to discover in it the prayer of the Church, taking part in it as far as possible", made the re-ordering of the 1961 chapel essential.
-It was in 1994, after long and prayerful reflection in the community, together with our guests, patients and local people, that this re-ordering was finally completed.
-This gives easy access to the Choir and to the exquisite Blessed Sacrament Chapel, making it possible for all "to take part in the great chorus of praise and intercession that resounds throughout the Church at every moment".
+By the 1980s, the liturgical renewal and our desire to encourage others to share with us in celebrating the Prayer of the Church, meant that we needed to reorder the Chapel once again.
+After long and prayerful reflection in the community, and much hard work, together with our guests, patients and local people, this re-ordering was finally completed in 1994.
+There is now easy access to the choir and to the Blessed Sacrament Chapel, making it possible for all 'to take part in the great chorus of praise and intercession that resounds throughout the Church at every moment'.

-The Oratory, which was designed and built by the architects Benson and Forsyth in 1986, to commemorate the sixteen hundredth anniversary of the conversion of St Augustine, has won a major architectural award.
+The Oratory was designed and built by the architects Benson and Forsyth in 1986, to commemorate the 1600th anniversary of the conversion of St Augustine.
+It has won a major architectural award.
 Its striking simplicity makes it a perfect place for private prayer.